Summary of Product Characteristics Updated 16-Oct-2019 | Atnahs Pharma UK Ltd

 Elderly: There is no evidence to suggest that dosage should be different in the elderly.

-Hypersensitivity to tetracosactide or ACTH or to any of the excipients listed in section 6.1 List of excipients.
+Known hypersensitivity to tetracosactide and/or ACTH or to any of the excipients listed in section 6.1 List of excipients.

-Before using Synacthen Depot, the doctor should make every effort to find out whether the patient is suffering from, or has a history of, allergic disorders.
-In particular, he should enquire whether the patient has previously experienced adverse reactions to ACTH, Synacthen Depot or other drugs.
+Before using Synacthen, the doctor should make every effort to find out whether the patient is suffering from, or has a history of, allergic disorders (see Section 4.3 “Contra-indications”).
+In particular, he should enquire whether the patient has previously experienced adverse reactions to ACTH, Synacthen or other drugs.

-Synacthen Depot should only be administered under medical supervision.
+Synacthen should only be administered under the supervision of appropriate senior hospital medical staff (e.g. consultants).

-If local or systemic hypersensitivity reactions occur during or after an injection (for example, marked redness and pain at the injection site, urticaria, pruritus, flushing, faintness, severe malaise or dyspnoea), Synacthen Depot or other ACTH preparations must be discontinued and should be avoided in the future.
-Hypersensitivity reactions tend to occur within 30 minutes of the injection.
+If local or systemic hypersensitivity reactions occur after the injection (for example, marked redness and pain at the injection site, urticaria, pruritus, flushing, faintness, severe malaise or dyspnoea), Synacthen or other ACTH preparations must be discontinued and should be avoided in the future.
+Hypersensitivity reactions tend to occur within 30 minutes of an injection.
 The patient should therefore be kept under observation during this time.

 The increased production of adrenal steroids may result in corticosteroid type effects: